exquilibrium/v2-tug/README.md

 # vermintide-2-guide
-Vermintide 2 - The Unofficial Guide
+The Unofficial Guide for Vermintide 2